 The Ohio State University

-Dr. Alinari’s Lymphoma Clinical Research Mentoring Program (LCRMP) project investigates the combination of ibrutinib (Imbruvica) and nivolumab (Opdivo) in relapsed or A Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. that is resistant to treatment.
-One of the two major types of lymphoma that begin in the Small bean-shaped glands located in the small vessels of the lymphatic system.
-There are thousands of lymph nodes located throughout the body, with clusters of them in the neck, under the arms, the chest, abdomen and groin.
-Lymph nodes filter lymph fluid, trapping and destroying potentially harmful bacteria and viruses. and tissues of the The channels, tissues and organs that store and carry lymphocytes that fight infection and other diseases..
+Dr. Alinari’s Lymphoma Clinical Research Mentoring Program (LCRMP) project investigates the combination of ibrutinib (Imbruvica) and nivolumab (Opdivo) in relapsed or A cancer that is resistant to treatment.
+One of the two major types of lymphoma that begin in the lymph nodes and tissues of the lymphatic system.
 All other lymphomas are classified as non-Hodgkin lymphomas.
-Hodgkin lymphoma has characteristic cell, the Reed-Sternberg cell, seen by the A physician who specializes in studying disease through a microscopic evaluation of body tissues and organs. under the microscope when looking at the tissue from the Removal of a small piece of tissue for evaluation under a microscope..
+Hodgkin lymphoma has characteristic cell, the Reed-Sternberg cell, seen by the pathologist under the microscope when looking at the tissue from the biopsy.
 (HL) patients.
 Nivolumab, a PD-1 A drug that prevents cancer cells from suppressing immune responses., has already shown promising activity in HL patients, but ibrutinib has not been tested in this patient population.
 Dr. Alinari’s trial will measure both the efficacy of this potential combination therapy and also seek to better understand the mechanisms behind the activity of both agents.
 “Our study has the potential to improve clinical outcomes of Hodgkin lymphoma patients and results could change the treatment paradigm in this patient population,” Dr. Alinari says.